Ready to start a business in Delaware? We can help you form your dream business in just minutes.

 You have many choices when including an identifier in your name.
 However, ensuring your name is distinguishable requires searching and comparing all Delaware registered business names to yours.
 Delaware defines “distinguishable” loosely.
 A name is considered distinguishable if it uses the plural form of a word when another business uses the singular form or uses the same keywords in a different order.

 Let our business experts help you complete the search with our Business Name Services.
 We’ll complete a name search with the Delaware Division of Corporations and even check for an available domain name.
-Once you’ve guaranteed that your name is unique, if you’re not ready to use your name immediately, you can consider using our Business Name Reservation Service to save the name for 120 days.
+Once you’ve guaranteed that your name is unique, if you’re not ready to use your name immediately, you can consider reserving the name for 120 days.

 A name change involves filing an amendment to your business formation documents.
 Thus, one necessary step is to gather the information you included in your Certificate of Formation or Certificate of Incorporation.
 To complete the Certificate of Amendment or Certificate of Amendment of Certificate of Incorporation, you’ll need: